AlexMcBex/PokemonTeams_Project-2/README.md

 ## Overview
 Pokemon Teams is a full-stack application Inspired by my love for pixel art and the Pokemon franchise.
 It allows the users to browse several informations on over 800 Pokemons (getting them from the [PokeAPI](https://pokeapi.co)) and, once logged in with their account, make their own teams using the informations they found.
-The User should also be able to make lists of his favorite pokemons and select his avatar from a list of trainers avatars (choosing it from the trainer sprites avaiable on [bulbagarden.net](https://archives.bulbagarden.net))
+The User should also be able to make lists of his favorite pokemons.

 ## Technologies used
 - HTML5